 I’ve recently been experimenting with the process of screenprinting so I look forward to being able to share this new artwork with you soon!

 To give back to my community I volunteer my time with my local environmental group #LovePortreath.
-From the start I wanted to be a voice on behalf of the group by giving them a strong, visual identity.
+From the beginning, I wanted to be a voice on behalf of the group by giving them a strong, visual identity.